Sever - Dynamic GUI Editor

 Text boxes have three specific properties:

-• ReadOnly, specifies whether the user is allowed to edit the set text.
+- ReadOnly, specifies whether the user is permitted to edit the text entered.

-• Mask, an input mask to support the input, for example __:__:__:__
+- Mask, an input mask to assist with data entry, for example __:__:__:__

 ComboBox

-Via ComboBox1.png the content of a ComboBox is edited.
-Here you can add or remove elements or change their position.
+to edit the contents of a combo box.
+Here, you can add or remove items, or change their order.

-Also for the elements of a ComboBox applies, their name must be unique within the ComboBox.
-If an attempt is made to assign a name twice, the program will automatically adjust it to a valid value.
+The same applies to the items in a ComboBox: their names must be unique within the ComboBox.
+If an attempt is made to assign a duplicate name, the programme will automatically change it to a valid value.

 Properties

-Each control has properties.
-These can be viewed and edited in the right part.
-Changes are visible directly in the design view.
-Each element has a name, which is used within a GUI for assignment and must therefore be unique.
-This is ensured by the program.
-If an attempt is made to assign an already assigned name to an element, it will automatically be adjusted to a valid value.
+Every control has properties.
+These can be viewed and edited in the right-hand pane.
+Changes are immediately visible in the design view.
+Each element has a name, which is used for identification within a GUI and must therefore be unique.
+The programme ensures this.
+If you attempt to assign a name that has already been used to an element, it will automatically be changed to a valid value.

-FriendlyName is in each case the label to be displayed in the GUI.
+FriendlyName is the label to be displayed in the GUI.

-Mask tokens can be defined under "Mask".
-This defines the formats of the input fields.
+Mask tokens can be defined under ‘Mask’.
+This determines the formats of the input fields.

-An example of a mask for entering a MAC address:
+An example of a field for entering a MAC address:

 AA-AA-AA-AA-AA-AA